MacHu-GWU/docker-sanhe/README.rst

 About This Project
 ------------------------------------------------------------------------------

-This project is a Best Practice solution that manage **mass number of repositories and tags on DockerHub in single Git repo**.
+This project is a Best Practice solution that manage **mass number of PUBLIC repositories and tags on DockerHub in single Git repo**.
 It allows you easily dev, build, test your docker image on your local machine. **Or auto trigger a build, test, publish workflow in CircleCI**.

 It allows you to spin up a production ready CI/CD pipeline in 10 minutes.

+For enterprise user and Private repo.
+I recommend to use AWS Elastic Container Registry.

 Setup Project